synotechai/.github/profile/docs/installation.md

 > - The port is automatically assigned by Docker unless you specify one

 > [!NOTE]
-> If you're running Agent Flux directly on your system (legacy approach) instead of
+> If you're running Agent Syno directly on your system (legacy approach) instead of
 > using Docker, you'll need to configure the host manually in `run_ui.py` to run on all interfaces using `host="0.0.0.0"`.

-For developers or users who need to run Agent Flux directly on their system,see the [In-Depth Guide for Full Binaries Installation](#in-depth-guide-for-full-binaries-installation).
+For developers or users who need to run Agent Syno directly on their system,see the [In-Depth Guide for Full Binaries Installation](#in-depth-guide-for-full-binaries-installation).

-# How to update Agent Flux
+# How to update Agent Syno

-1. **If you come from the previous version of Agent Flux (pre-0.7.1):**
+1. **If you come from the previous version of Agent Syno (pre-0.7.1):**
-- Your data is safely stored across various directories and files inside the Agent Flux folder.
+- Your data is safely stored across various directories and files inside the Agent Syno folder.
 - To update to the new Docker runtime version, you need to save the following files and directories:
   - `/memory` - Agent's memory
   - `/knowledge` - Custom knowledge base